zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 |       .
 ```

-One can run the evaluation for synthetic data with
+One can run the evaluation script in "eval_patterned_flash.ipynb" for quantitative and qualitative comparisons.

-     python eval_pattern_flash.py --opt options/eval_pf.json

 #### Example Reconstruction Results
 <img src='figs/results_synth.png'>

 ### Real-world Captured Data
 We captured several images with our hardware prototype.

-One can run the evaluation for real-world captured data with
+One can also run the evaluation script in "eval_patterned_flash.ipynb" for real-world captured data.

-     python eval_pattern_flash_real.py --opt options/eval_pf_real.json

 #### Example Reconstruction Results
 <img src='figs/results_real.png'>